 Week 12, 2nd week of April: Qualifying Paper Oral Defense

 Students, advisors, and a second faculty reader will be scheduled for 45-minute meetings.
-The Graduate Chair will preside to ensure consistency and will bring the MA examination form to be signed by the faculty present.
+The Director of Graduate Studies will preside to ensure consistency and will bring the MA examination form to be signed by the faculty present.
 The defense will be a chance to ask questions about the larger written project and to give feedback on it and the colloquium presentation.
 At the conclusion of the defense the student will be informed whether s/he has passed the Qualifying Paper.

 Students who have successfully completed their coursework and passed the Qualifying Paper must submit their signed MA examination form to the Graduate School by 5:00 pm on Friday of the 2nd week of April.